AlvaroVR27/Server_client/readme.md

 ```
 python3 Client [server_IP] [file_name]
 ```
-Where "server_IP" is the IP of the server and "file_name" is the absolute path name of the file. \
+Where "server_IP" is the IP of the server and "file_name" is the absolute path name of the file.
-The file size is limited to 1 Gb.